Feb 03 2008

 The asterisk (*) means the number is lying on its side so you have to put your head on your left shoulder to read it.
 Not only was the Black *4 on its side but the Green *5 was too.

 I was about to contact the experts when I thought to check my own list.
 Oh my!
-This bird was born in Pittsburgh.
+This bird was born at the Gulf Tower in Pittsburgh.
+Ooops!
+See the update below.

-Update, July 3, 2008: Ooops!
-Careful record checking has revealed that my own list was wrong - I had flipped the numbers.
+Update, July 3, 2008: Careful record checking has revealed that my own list was wrong – I had flipped the numbers.
 The male peregrine came from a much more interesting place than the Gulf Tower.
 He was born under a shrub on the 32nd floor garden of the President’s office, Federal Reserve Bank, Boston, Massachusetts.
 So he isn’t Dorothy & Erie’s grandson.
 Amazing that he came all the way from Boston!

-Katie,
+1. Katie,

 A coworker pointed out your article in the PPG today and it was really great to see mentioned the bridges about the Ohio River.
 My husband and I live in Monaca in Beaver County along the Ohio river.
 We live very close to a bridge that is believed to be housing Peregrine Falcons.
 I have two pictures of what I believe are the baby Falcons taken months ago.
 Can I send them to you so you can take a look and give us your “expert” opinion?